ChepChaf/Grid/README.md

+[WIP]
+TODO:
+- Implement Row/Column/Diagonal class, define a good name for it:
+    - This class should behave like an array with methods for searching a value and saying if the are repeated value
+- Implement Grid class:
+    - A grid should contain Rows, Columns and Diagonals(if it is squared)

 # Grid
 Grid is a package that provides utils for using grids in your game or any other Python application.